Get an early start

 Mondays – Planning your time in Rome, some museums are closed on Mondays, such as all four Roman National Museums (Palazzo Massimo alle Terme, Baths of Diocletian, Crypta Balbi, Palazzo Altemps), Baths of Caracalla, Villa Giulia National Museum (Etruscan goodies), Tomb of Cecilia Metella on the Appian Way.

 Sundays – The Vatican Museums (including the Sistine Chapel) are sometimes closed on Sundays, and other days during the year.
-Check out the calendar.
+Check out Info.

 Appian Way catacombs – St. Sebastian Catacombs is closed on Sunday, St. Callixtus Catacombs is closed on Wednesday, St. Domitilla Catacombs is closed on Tuesday, and hours in the middle of the day.